What is YoY?

-Year over Year (YoY) growth measures the change in an annualized metric across two comparable periods, typically the current period and the prior period as of the fiscal year-end date.
+Year over Year (YoY) growth measures the change in an annualized metric over two comparable periods, most often the current and prior period, as of the fiscal year-end date.

 By comparing a company’s current annual financial performance to that of 12 months back, the rate at which the company has grown as well as any cyclical patterns can be identified.

-The objective of performing a year over year analysis is to compare recent financial performance to that of historical periods.
+The objective of performing a year over year growth analysis (YoY) is to compare recent financial performance to that of historical periods.

-For example, if a company’s revenue has grown from $25 million to $30 million, then the formula for the YoY growth rate is:
+For example, if a company’s revenue has grown from $25 million in Year 0 to $30 million in Year 1, then the formula for the YoY growth rate is:

 Alternatively, another method to calculate the YoY growth is to subtract the prior period balance from the current period balance, and then divide that amount by the prior period balance.

-Under either approach, the year over year (YoY) growth rate comes out to 20.0%.
+Under either approach, the year over year (YoY) growth rate comes out to 20.0%, which represents the variance between the two periods.

 Plus, any cyclical patterns will become apparent if the historical results reflect a full economic cycle.